Women's Champions League quarter-final guide

 Article body

-The UEFA Women's Champions League quarter-finals kick off on Wednesday as holders Lyon visit Paris Saint-Germain, Barcelona face Manchester City, Chelsea take on Wolfsburg and Bayern München meet a Rosengård side hoping to make the final in their native Sweden.
+The UEFA Women's Champions League quarter-finals kicked off on Wednesday with Lyon, Chelsea, Barcelona and Bayern securing leads to take into the returns next Wednesday and Thursday.

-The second legs are on 31 March and 1 April, with the draw for the rest of the competition already made on the road to Gothenburg on 16 May.
+The draw for the rest of the competition is already made on the road to Gothenburg on 16 May.

-- Both legs of Chelsea vs Wolfsburg and Barcelona's home game against Manchester City have changed venues.

 Road to Gothenburg